California High-Speed Rail

 California HSR Connectivity Advantage

-California HSR Phase 1 will anchor a passenger rail network that includes Regional Rail (Amtrak Capital Corridor, Amtrak Pacific Surfliner, Amtrak San Joaquin Oakland, Amtrak San Joaquin Sacramento) lines, and Commuter Rail lines (Caltrain, Metrolink, ACE) and Metro Rail in Los Angeles Metro Area and San Francisco Bay Area.
-Functioning as Intermodal Transportation Centers,ย California HSR Stations will also host Intercity Buses, Bus Rapid Transit, hotel shuttles, Uber, Lyft & Taxis, plus dining, retail, and service amenities.
+California HSR will anchor a passenger rail network that includes Regional Rail (Amtrak Capital Corridor, Amtrak Pacific Surfliner, Amtrak San Joaquin Oakland, Amtrak San Joaquin Sacramento) lines, and Commuter Rail lines (Caltrain, Metrolink, ACE), Metro Rail (Los Angeles, San Francisco Bay Area), Intercity Buses, BRT, Uber, Lyft & Taxis, plus dining, retail, and service amenities.

-The map also illustrates California HSR Phase 2 extending to Sacramento and San Diego.
-Note the white box called “Wye Study Area.”
+California HSR Phase 2 extends to Sacramento and San Diego.
+Note the white-outlined box called “Wye Study Area.”
 California HSR Authority renamed that project segment the “Merced Wye” because it both extends the Central Valley to Merced and connects to Gilroy for access to the San Francisco Bay Area.

 California Passenger Rail Map